SuperTapood/Cudheart/roadmap.md

 - [ ] replace the regular array creation with a cuda unified memory allocation (check kernel.cu)
 - [ ] maybe convert all namespaces to classes for easier cuda and c++ swapping?
+- [ ] refactor code according to the linter
 - [ ] fix exceptions not throwing correctly
 - [ ] calling emptyLike on a stringtype is 100% gonna be a problem lmao (maybe call T() and add default constructor)
 - [ ] integrate std functions for optimization